teleport-network/documents/modules/XIBC/README.md

 To communicate, a blockchain commits some state to a precisely defined path reserved for a specific message type and a specific counterparty.
 For example, a blockchain that stores a specific endpoint as part of a packet intended to be relayed to a contract on the counterparty chain.

-A relayer process monitors updates to these paths and relays messages by submitting the data stored under the path along with a proof of that data to the counterparty chain.
+A relayer process monitors updates to these paths and relays messages by submitting the data stored under the path along with a proof of the data to the counterparty chain.

 ### Ports

 An XIBC contract can bind to any number of ports.
 Each port must be identified by a unique portID.
 Since XIBC is designed to be secure with mutually-distrusted modules that operate on the same ledger, binding a port returns the dynamic object capability.
 To take action on a particular port, for example, to send a packet with its portID, a module must provide the dynamic object capability to the XIBC handler.

-XIBC contracts are responsible for claiming the capability that is returned on `BindPort`.
+XIBC contracts are for claiming the capability that is returned on `BindPort`.

 ### Packets